 Enlarging the purposes allowed for authorized MDPs would also recognize the potential for market growth that adding a nonlegal department can bring to the MDP and the lawyers involved.
-One of the benefits of an MDP is that it attracts more clients with diverse legal needs because such clients might only seek the assistance of the MDP initially for its financial planning or engineering services and then will understand the full scope of legal services that the client needs as well.
+One of the benefits of an MDP is that it attracts more clients with diverse legal needs because such clients might only seek the assistance of the MDP initially for its financial planning or engineering services and then will later employ the legal services offered afterward understanding the full scope of his or her professional needs.
 What if a client further only wants financial planning or consulting services from the MDP and may have no discreet legal tasks?
 The purpose of the MDP should be to serve all the professional needs of the client, not just the legal ones.

-Additionally, the DC rule specifically limits the participation of non-lawyers to "individuals," excluding other business entities, such as accounting firms, consulting firms, or medical practices, from participating in the DC MDP model.
-This aims at preventing a law firm from creating and MDP with an accounting firm, for example, because of the implicit fears about lawyers becoming "captive" to the accounting firm, as some argue they have become for insurance companies.
-General non-proscriptive regulation should allow business entities to provide capital to law firms in exchange for equity, as long as there are other safeguards in place to protect the core values of the profession and lawyer control over the delivery of the legal services.
-Allowing entity non-lawyer owners would also allow firms more flexibility and creativity in their strategies for raising capital.
+Additionally, the D.C. rule specifically limits the participation of non-lawyers to "individual[s]," excluding other business entities, such as accounting firms, consulting firms, or medical practices, from participating in the D.C.
+MDP model.392 This aims at preventing a law firm from creating and MDP with an accounting firm, for example, because of the implicit fears about lawyers becoming "captive" to the accounting firm, as some argue they have become for insurance companies.393 However, a revised Rule 5.4 should not limit nonlawyer participants to individuals, allowing individual and entity partners, as well as allowing institutional or entity partners solely for investment purposes.394 A revised rule regulation should allow business entities to provide capital to law firms in exchange for equity, as long as there are other safeguards in place to protect the core values of the profession and lawyer control over the delivery of the legal services.
+Allowing entity non-